 The Small Area Plan notes that there are some zoning regulations that will have to be adjusted to allow for the plan's development vision to be achieved.
-These include the current height limitation in the Old Town Transition District Overlay of forty-eight (48) feet.
+These include the current height limitation in the Old Town Fairfax Transition District Overlay of forty-eight (48) feet and also density limits.
 The plan recommends that development heights therefore be based on the plan vision rather than the zoning height restrictions.